-In the fast-moving world of ITAD, global demand for high-value electronics fluctuates.
+In the fast-moving world of IT Asset Disposition (ITAD), global demand for high-value electronics fluctuates.
 Even if you are working with a trusted ITAD provider, it’s a good idea to periodically revisit your ITAD contract.
 Taking a closer look at both the assets your company holds and how your ITAD provider handles them could reveal room for improvement on both sides.
 The good news: with the right ITAD provider, a few simple organizational steps can set your company up for maximum value recovery.

 The most crucial step in getting value out of your used IT assets is really simple: keep track of what you’ve got and when you acquired it.

 Tracking IT procurement can be as simple as an Excel spreadsheet that notes the equipment name, amount, date of purchase, the date of duration (the estimated lifespan of the product), and the location.
 Known as a “hardware asset management plan,” this up-front documentation lets you keep tabs on what you have — and, more importantly, when to get rid of it.

 All of your IT equipment has an expected lifespan, but the more you know about your assets, the more valuable they can be.
 Just knowing how much you purchased can get you in the ITAD resale game.
 Separating your assets by category aids resale, with servers, memory and hard drives offering the greatest return.
 Computing gear and networking gear (routers, switches) also offer good returns.
 And, again, bundling like with like — to create volume — will offer the greatest returns.

 After tracking your assets, you can move on to strategy.
 When you acquire new gear — or even before procurement — start talking to players in the ITAD marketplace to get ideas about current market value.
 Some items might be destined for scrap, but other brands will get you a great return — if you are ready to move them in a specific timeframe.